-All service protection and meter protection HRC fuse links have potential to contain friable asbestos materials.
+Service protection and HRC fuse links may contain friable asbestos materials.
 Exposure to the asbestos inside may occur through accidental or mechanical damage.
-As such, when fuse links are replaced, they shall be removed and disposed of as asbestos waste.
-More information can be found on the SafeWork NSW website.
+When identified as such, and are being replaced, they shall be disposed of in accordance with the relevant SafeWork NSW codes of practice.